MichaelMackus/Disruptive-Talk/disruptive/readme.txt

 3. Disruptive Talk embedded widget.

 == Changelog ==

+= 1.4.1 =
+* Bug in IE in some themes.
+You must now manually add the meta tag to your theme's header.php file.
+* Detects if a user is on a mobile device.
+If so, the plugin displays the phone number instead of the phono widget.
+In a future version, we are planning mobile callback.

 = 1.4 =
 * Fixed bug in IE (again).
 Seems like Phono requires IE 8 standards mode.